Cookies on this website

 Running graphical software is achieved using the cluster's Virtual Desktop Infrastructure service.

-WIN@FMRIB operate a compute cluster formed from rack-mounted multi-core computers.
-To ensure efficient use of the hardware, tasks are distributed amongst these computers using queuing software.
-Compute tasks are distributed amongst the cluster in the most optimum manner with available time shared out amongst all users.
-This means you usually have to wait a while for your jobs to complete, but there is the potential to utilise vastly more compute resources than you would have available to you on a single computer such as your laptop or a workstation.
+OOD is a compute cluster formed from rack-mounted multi-core computers.
+To ensure efficient use of the hardware, tasks are distributed amongst these computers using queuing software in the most optimum manner, based on job characteristics (e.g. length, memory requirements, GPU (CUDA) needs, etc), with available time shared out amongst all users.
+This means you usually have to wait a while for your jobs to complete, but there is the potential to utilise significantly more compute resources than you would have available to you on a single computer such as your laptop or a desktop computer.

 Initial setup of your account